Carl Lostritto lives, works and practices in Knoxville, TN. He is Professor and Director of University of Tennessee School of Architecture.read more

 Pen-plotters are machines that move a pen arcross paper.
 Most of them are old, and they impose significant restrictions on the drawing process.
 However, because they are easily hackable, they are incredibly versitle when controlled by contemporary technology.
 Custom software links the materiality of the drawing object with the realm of digital computation.see the drawings

 Digital images are not drawings.
-It's much more productive to think of them as models.
+It's much more accurate—and productive—to think of them as models.
 However, pixels and pixel-based animations are subject to the same algorithmic impulses as ink on paper.
-As much as the pixel is different in almost every way from the drawn mark, similar opportunities to transform reality, structure ambiguity, and leverage the formal potential of prodecural logic exist fruitfully in these formats.
+As much as the pixel is different in almost every way from the drawn mark, pixel-based formats support similar opportunities to transform reality, structure ambiguity, and leverage the formal potential of procedural logic.

 Lostritto teaches throughout the RISD Architecture curriculum with an emphasis on the overlap of analog and digital media as well as the relationship between representation, building and theory.
-He recently also taught pilot versions of the new courses required for the Computation, Technology & Culture undergraduate concentration.see more about recent courses
+He also taught pilot versions of the new courses required for the Computation, Technology & Culture undergraduate concentration.read synopses of recent courses